j0ma/morph-seg/data/wordlists/README.md

 python src/make_mc_wordlist.py < data/tokenized/ne_en/train.en.tok.lower > data/tokenized/ne_en/train.en.wordlist
 ```

+# Note: 9/7/2020

+For GU the words with word-initial slashes were manually removed.

 # Note: 7/11/2020

 For some reason LMVR does not like `/` or `\` in the data.
 Thus, wordlists without those two characters were used.

-The files ./*/train.{en,ne,si}.wordlist.noslash were created using:
+The files ./*/train.{en,ne,si,kk}.wordlist.noslash were created using:

 For example, for SI-EN: